FeiziSoheil/FeiziSoheil/README.md

         "Regex",
         "MongoDB"
     ],
-    work : "Currently, I work as a freelance frontend developer, and I teach the Python programming language.", learn : `I,m currently learning machine learning and image processing courses in the field of Python programming language, and also learning  and React in the field of web development.` }
+    work : "Currently, I work as a freelance frontend developer, and teach the Python programming language.",
+    learn : `I,m currently learning machine learning and image processing courses in the field of Python programming language, and also learning  and React in the field of web development.` }
 ```